The Prime Minister of Uganda Rt Hon Dr Ruhakana Rugunda has rallied development partners for a concerted effort towards the fight against COVID-19.

 The United States of America Ambassador to Uganda, Natalie Brown.
 Said she was amazed with the efforts the country is dedicating towards the eradication of HIV Aids in the country by 2030.

-Dr Nelson Musoba the Uganda Aids Commission Director General, said the country is in phase 3 of a research where people will no longer have to use PEP tablets but adopt to injections d stages of reduces swallowing medicine om a daily basis, its in advanced stages.
+Dr Nelson Musoba the Uganda Aids Commission Director General, said the country is in phase 3 of a research where people will no longer have to use PEP tablets but shift to the use of injections that confers protection from spreading the disease for a couple of weeks.
+The daily practice of swallowing medicines has been linked with increased apathy among patients.